dk-jaiswal-77/task-manager-frontend/README.md

 # Task Manager

 <p>
-  It is an web application that allows user to create task with subtasks, edit, update and delete task.
+  It is a web application that allows user to create task with subtasks, edit, update and delete task.
 This app self categories the task into three categories (i.e. todo, inprogress & done) on the basis of status of task and automatically chages the status of task upon completion of subtasks.
 The app also show statistics relatead to different labels like official, personal & others.
 <p/>

 ---